 1. Tokugawa Art Museum

-The Tokugawa Art Museum has one of the best collections of Edo Period scrolls, art, and other artifacts of the Tokugawa Samurai clan.
+The Tokugawa Art Museum has one of the best collections of Edo Period scrolls, art, and other artifacts belonging to the Tokugawa Samurai clan.

 We recommend taking a break at the Japanese cafe Sozansou and enjoying Matcha tea with traditional confectionery sweets.